peteroupc/CBOR/README.md

 This library defines one class, called CBORObject, that allows you to read and write CBOR objects to and from data streams and byte arrays, and to convert JSON text to CBOR objects.
 It defines the following methods.

+Note:  The methods below are included in the C# version of this library.
+The Java version was translated from the original C#, and some of the methods shown here may be missing from the Java version.

 - AsBigInteger(), AsBoolean(), AsByte(), AsDouble(), AsInt16(), AsInt32(),
   AsInt64(), AsSByte(), AsSingle(), AsString(), AsUInt16, AsUInt32(), AsUInt64():